Affordable higher education for all

-Sam’s parents are providing financial support, and he also has a CEDIES scholarship and loan, meaning he can focus entirely on his studies.
+Sam’s parents are providing financial support, and he also has a CEDIES scholarship and the state-guaranteed student loan (formerly CEDIES), meaning he can focus entirely on his studies.
 He will only start repaying his loan after he has graduated, or up to two years later, if he prefers.
 He feels really fortunate to be able to make the most of being a student!

 When applying for a place at university, he chose the best law schools in France.
 He went to student fairs two years running, picking up tonnes of brochures and prospectuses and poring over them on arriving home.

 His first choice was to go to the south of France, because going to the beach after class seemed like a great way to make the most of student life!
 He was on the waiting list at Montpellier University, as Paris offered him a place straight away, and let’s be honest, his parents wouldn’t have let him miss the opportunity of studying at the Sorbonne.

 Once he had shared his news with all the family, Sam and his mum went to see some apartments in the best parts of Paris.
 Prices have gone up a lot since his mum studied there!
 Sam is quite happy to be on his own so he began by looking for a studio apartment he could make his own instead of a flatshare.